Actindo-AG/Documentation/RetailSuiteAccounting/Troubleshooting/01_CheckSupplierReceiptSettings.md

 # Check the supplier receipt settings

-You can retry one or several faulty process actions after you have fixed the cause of the error to continue the affected process(es).
+You can check and modify the supplier receipt settings to release the .

 #### Error Description

-A process action fails and the process action status *Error* is displayed.
+A supplier receipts cannot be released in the *.

 Follow the instructions below to restart the process action after you have fixed the cause of the error.

 #### Prerequisites

-The cause of the faulty process action is fixed.
+- A supplier receipt has been pre in the *New supplier receipts* folder.

 #### Procedure